Colors (mixtape)

-Colors is a mixtape by American rapper YoungBoy Never Broke Again.
+Colors is the sixteenth solo mixtape by American rapper YoungBoy Never Broke Again.
 It was released through Never Broke Again and Atlantic Records on January 21, 2022.
 The mixtape features a sole guest appearance from Quando Rondo.
 The deluxe edition was released on the same day, containing an additional guest appearance from Internet Money.
 Producer Cheese mixed, mastered, and engineered every track on the standard edition of the mixtape, with Lawrence Rivers also engineering "Gangsta", which features Quando Rondo.
 For the deluxe edition, "Flossin", his Internet Money collaboration, was mixed by Jeremie Inhaber and Francisco Salcido, mastered by Inhaber, and engineered by Mark Dorflinger.
 Colors was preceded by its lead single "Bring the Hook".

 Commercially, Colors debuted at number two on the US Billboard 200 chart, earning 80,000 album-equivalent units in its first week, becoming YoungBoy's eighth top-ten album on the chart.

 Release and promotion

 On January 5, 2022, YoungBoy released the promotional single, "Fish Scale", alongside the official music video, in anticipation of the then-upcoming mixtape.
 Exactly one week later, on January 12, 2022, he officially announced Colors and its release date.
 Alongside the announcement, he released the lead single, "Bring the Hook", alongside the official music video.
 The single "Flossin", a collaboration with American record label and record producer collective Internet Money, was released on January 21, 2022, the same day as the mixtape, and is included on its deluxe edition.